No ratings yet

 baked oatmeal cups

-How do you make baked oatmeal cups?
+How do you make baked oatmeal muffins?

-Preparing baked oatmeal cups is actually as easy as making regular oatmeal.
 The best part is you can make these in advance, freeze them and reheat in the microwave.

 It’s as simple as mixing basic pantry ingredients like: oats, coconut oil, almond milk, eggs, maple syrup, and mashed banana.
-As a bonus these are also gluten-free and dairy-free, and can be made nut-free by swapping out the milk.

 Since my kids love all things in “mini” size, I thought it would be super fun to make these in a mini muffin tin (see recipe below for my preferred mini muffin pan)